cb-linux/breath/docs/bootlock.md

 # Bootlock

+> Bootlock is currently borked.
+This might be because of a kernel regression or a Depthcharge issue.

 Breath uses an extremely simple mechanism to prevent the system from shutting down when the lid is closed.

 When the lid closes or the system is idle for a long time, Linux distributions tend to sleep to S1.
 This triggers an NVRAM reset and makes you need to boot into an operating system with a signed kernel (only ChromeOS has one).
 Once you've booted into this OS, you can re-enable USB and unsigned kernel booting.